Franklin–Nashville campaign: Allatoona (October 5)

-The small Federal garrison at Allatoona, a partial brigade, was commanded by Col. John Tourtellotte.
+The small Federal garrison at Allatoona, a partial brigade, was commanded by Colonel John Tourtellotte.
 Before the Southern division arrived, Sherman sent a reinforcement brigade with Brig.
 Gen. John M. Corse, who took command of both brigades.
 The Federal troops occupied strong defensive positions in two earthen redoubts on each side of a 180-foot, 65 feet deep railroad cut and many of the men, including the entire 7th Illinois, were armed with Henry repeating rifles.

-Major General Samuel Gibbs French's division arrived near Allatoona at sunrise on October 5.
+Major General Samuel Gibbs French's division arrived near Allatoona at sunrise on Wednesday, October 5.
 After a two-hour artillery bombardment, French sent a demand for surrender, which Corse refused.
 French then launched his brigades in an attack—one from the north (against the rear of the fortifications) and two from the west.
 Corse's men survived the sustained two-hour attack against the main fortification, the Star Fort on the western side of the railroad cut, but were pinned down and Tourtellotte sent reinforcements from the eastern fort.
-Under heavy pressure, it seemed inevitable that the Federals would be forced to surrender, but by noon French received a false report from his cavalry that a strong Union force was approaching from Acworth, so he reluctantly withdrew at 2 p.m.
+Under heavy pressure, it seemed inevitable that the Federals would be forced to surrender, but by noon French received a false report from his cavalry that a strong Union force was approaching from Acworth, so he reluctantly withdrew at 2:00 p.m.
 Allatoona was a relatively small, but bloody battle with high percentages of casualties.